mviegas/blog-posts/en/2021/02/messaging-concepts-system-threading-channels.md

 > It only makes sense to decouple a request execution from its caller via message, when there's an *actual need* justifying the extra complexity, such the ones mentioned on the previous section.
 Do not fall into trap of overengineering applications to messaging architectures without having to: you will find yourself spending more time to trace errors, adding extra costs for a high-available messaging infrastructure that will have to be maintained either by a specialized team or a cloud provider, adding operational complexity by having to deploy and monitor multiple applications instead of one and needing to increase the expertise of the development team in order to deal with all of these issues.

-## Competing Consumers

-Since for point-to-point channels a message can only be consumed by a single receiver, what happens when we have more than one receiver attached ot it?
-This is when the concept of **competing consumers** comes in.

-With only a single consumer per message, if there's more than one consumer connected to a point-to-point channel, the channels will compete for the messages and while one processes it, the others will be idle until a new message arrives and the competition starts again.
-In practice, messaging infrastructures have their own specific implementation on how this concurrency is executed.

-This scenario is interesting to **increase the channel throughput**.
-If the messages are not being consumed as fast as they're being published to the channel, increasing the number of competing consumers would then clear the queue buffer faster as well.
-These could be achieved by either/both simply increasing the number of consumer threads in-memory or using horizontal scaling to increase the number of consumers externally.

-Some considerations on this scenario is that *usually ordering is not guaranteed* and therefore the message consumption should be **idempotent**, that is, they should be independent of order.

-// FIXME: Improve this here, still not clear

 ## Practical Example

 Consider a simple web API written in C# and .NET.
 This API will have one single endpoint to receive a request and will forward this request as a message through a channel, acting as a *producer*.
 The channel will deliver the message to a connected *consumer* that, finally, will handle this message on the background as a [BackgroundService](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-5.0&tabs=visual-studio).

 ### Message Helpers

-Consider that in this example we have a `MessageHeaders` class that contains the description of basic headers that will be sent with our messages:
+Consider that in this example we have a `MessageHeaders` class that contains the description of basic *headers* that will be sent with our messages:
-* `MessageId`: with an unique identifier of the sent message, applications are not only able to identify a message, but also to use this id to guarantee they process each message only once, achieving *idempotency*, a subject that will be aborded on the next post of this series.
-For now, you only need to now that idempotency means the guarantee that the message is processed only once.
+* `MessageId`: with an unique identifier of the sent message, applications are not only able to identify a message, but also to use this id to guarantee they process each message only once, allowing *idempotence* to be introduced.
+Idempotence is a math concept that means that an operation which was executed multiple times has no other result than the one achieved from the first execution.
-* `CorrelationId`, that will send actually an identifier of the request where the message was originated.
+* `CorrelationId`: that will send actually an identifier of the request where the message was originated.
 These kind identifiers ids particularly useful in a scenario we briefly described within the trade-offs section earlier on: in distributed applications, it is hard to debug the end-to-end operation and identify where things might go wrong.
-By sharing a correlation id on messages, we can rely to our logging mechanisms to match multiple messages that belong to a single operation.
+By sharing a correlation id on messages, we can rely to logging and tracing mechanisms to match multiple messages that belong to a single operation.
 This approach is pretty common when we want to apply a technique called *distributed tracing*, that basically allows us to monitor a distributed operation that is executed across several components of a distributed system.
 But this is a subject for another more advanced series.

 ```csharp
  public class MessageHeaders